Elon Musk’s Big Government Grift

 Musk himself is moving—not his car company and rocket company, SpaceX, which remain headquartered in California.
 But the appeal of Texas extends well beyond a new Tesla factory, or even the state’s lack of capital-gains and state income taxes for individuals.
 Musk’s growing footprint in the state is just the latest step in his lifelong mission, which he’s long since accomplished, to get unimaginably rich by maximally gaming the government’s largesse—even, we now know, taking advantage of programs meant to help people who earn in a lifetime what he earns every minute.

-These opportunities to leverage government programs, some designed for people much farther down the income ladder, have driven Musk throughout his career: The mega-billionaire built his companies on the backs of enormous government subsidies, tax breaks, and exclusive contracts.
+These opportunities to leverage government programs, some designed for people much further down the income ladder, have driven Musk throughout his career: The megabillionaire built his companies on the backs of enormous government subsidies, tax breaks, and exclusive contracts.
 A 2015 Los Angeles Times investigation estimated that Tesla, SolarCity, and SpaceX had together benefited from “$4.9 billion in government support.”
 That included, for example, a $465 million low-interest loan from the Department of Energy in 2010 that helped Tesla ride out the effects of the Great Recession.
-Since then, Texas’ Travis County has offered a $14.7 million (at minimum) tax break for the building of a Tesla factory.
+Since then, Texas’s Travis County has offered a $14.7 million (at minimum) tax break for the building of a Tesla factory.
 A Nevada factory was built on the promise of up to $1.3 billion in tax benefits over two decades.
-He’s also played government officials off of one another, dangling the next proposed Tesla “Gigafactory” as a prize for whomever offers the best inducements.
+Musk has also played government officials off one another, dangling the next proposed Tesla “gigafactory” as a prize for whoever offers the best inducements.

 With Tesla’s high stock price unlocking enormous compensation packages, everything is going as well as it could be for Elon Musk.
 (Sure, his mother-in-law hates him, but that’s another matter.)
 Despite producing a fraction of the cars of GM or Toyota, Tesla is the most valuable car company in the world, according to the U.S. stock market, which seems to rise in inverse proportion to the health of the overall economy.
 Musk’s SpaceX rockets are now ferrying astronauts and supplies to the International Space Station.
 His wayward tweets and antics—joking about taking the company private at $420 per share; smoking weed on Joe Rogan’s podcast—are brushed off as long as the proper numbers keep rising on the charts.